Ray-Xavier-2021/netflix-clone/README.md

 ## Installation
-No need to install any software, just open up index.html and run it
+No need to install any software.

 ## How To Use ?